PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Score Based Asynchronous Challenges.md

  "scriptData": null
 }
 ```
-Now that we have the challenge details we can display the relevant details to Player 2, next we have Player 2 send an AcceptChallengeRequest and launch the level they will be playing:
+Now that we have the challenge details we can display the relevant details to Player 2.
+Next, we have Player 2 send an *AcceptChallengeRequest* and launch the level they will be playing:

 ```
 {